BattModels/Diffthermo_OCV_paper/README.md

 This github repo contains all source code & run results for the paper "Thermodynamically-Consistent Open-Circuit Voltage Models Using Differentiable Thermodynamics".

-src: source code for the diffthermo model
+src: source code for the diffthermo model.
+If you want to use the diffthermo model, please have a look at train.py in this folder, there are detailed instruction on how to modify train.py to fit your own dataset.

 LFP: containing the diffthermo model (referred to as "This work" in Figure 2), which learns the discharging OCV curve of LFP with only 4 RK params.
 The diffthermo model is locaed in the subfolder Discharge_4_RK_params/.
 Discharge_NMat_Fig2a_even_distribution.csv contains the digitized LFP data.
 Data is from https://www.nature.com/articles/nmat2730, Figure 2a.
 Data digitized by WebPlotDigitizer https://automeris.io/WebPlotDigitizer/.